TIET-Patiala/CISHack-TIET/README.md

 ![Alt text](https://pbs.twimg.com/media/DLhGc5wUEAAAXMm.jpg "FacePass")

 We developed a Ask.fm / Sarahah clone but with facial recognition capabilities which mean you can simply point your camera at your friends’ face, scan and read/write comments anonymously on their public wall.
 Of course this will run on any device and not just iPhone X because the recognition is powered by the OpenCV library.
 For developers we’re open-sourcing the backend and the app itself so you could integrate this with your apps and help us improve our service as well.
-More info on our website and my Twitter handle

 [click me to see a demo video](https://drive.google.com/open?id=0B1InhyZ75GkVV2hYYkVjYXpIdDQ)